This glossary is illustrated with images from our annual ArchaeoDoodles contest! Click on the hyperlinked terms to see a depiction of the words.

 Obsidian – A glassy, volcanic rock, often black in color, was used in ancient times to produce extremely sharp blades.
 Obsidian blades can have an edge so sharp that they have been successfully used as scalpels in heart and eye surgery.

-Old World – Regions of the world (Europe, Asia, Africa) known to Europeans before the discovery of the New World (Americas) by Christopher Columbus.
+Old World – Regions of the world (Europe, Asia, Africa) known to Europeans before contact with the Americas.

 Oldowan – Name for the earliest stone tool industry, dating from about 2.6 million until 1.5 million years ago.
 Characterized by large tools with a sharp edge created by the removal, through direct percussion, of a few flakes (sometimes as few as 3) without much preconceived planning.